Yasmani Grandal Player Props: White Sox vs. Royals

 Yasmani Grandal At The Plate

-- Grandal is batting .257 with eight doubles, three home runs and 12 walks.
+- Grandal leads Chicago with an OBP of .339 this season while batting .257 with 12 walks and 11 runs scored.

-- Grandal has picked up a hit in 51.5% of his 33 games this year, with more than one hit in 24.2% of those games.
+- Grandal has picked up a hit in 52.9% of his 34 games this year, with multiple hits in 23.5% of them.

-- In 9.1% of his games this year, he has hit a home run, and 2.4% of his trips to the dish.
+- In 8.8% of his games this year, he has hit a home run, and 2.4% of his trips to the plate.

+- In 23.5% of his games this season, Grandal has tallied at least one RBI.
+In three of those games (8.8%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.